Jac-Zac/PML_DL_Final_Project/README.md

 # TODO:

 > NOTE: if we want to use UVIT which I prefer we still have to deal with the mess coming from latent space
-> To deal with it you do Monte Carlo sampling, which allows you to estimate epistemic uncertaint
+> To deal with it you do Monte Carlo sampling, which allows you to estimate epistemic uncertainty

-- Modify the model to have a linear layer at the end
 - Modify the validation to use the fast sampling instead (if you want).
 We can avoid fast sampling
 - Try to do LLLA after you have changed the last layer to be linear
-- Implement Flow Matching instead of Diffiusion (using still the same Unet), We should be able to swap with a model registry
+- Implement Flow Matching instead of Diffiusion (using still the same Unet),
+- Implement the iteration principle proposed in the paper

 ### Added but to review